zackse/taskforge/src/docs/tutorials/getting_started.rst

 As your task list grows finding tasks that need to be done using ``task list`` can be overwhelming.
-Luckily, Taskforge has a :doc:`query_language` we can use to search tasks.
+Luckily, Taskforge has a :doc:`../how_tos/query_language` we can use to search tasks.
 See the linked documentation for full instructions, for our purposes we simply need to run the following: